Language In The Ether¶

 I set out to study Maths and Physics because I wanted to understand the universe as completely as possible, and those two subjects seemed to offer the most precise, succinct and – frankly – beautiful symbolic language for doing so.

 However, Gödel’s incomplete shadow lurks in later years for unsuspecting maths students, and Heisenberg herds his cats with uncertainty through physics buildings late at night.
-I remember distinctly one lecturer, actually called Dr Haggard, with this crazy beard and the sort of kortbroek (short pants) beloved by Eastern Cape sheep farmers, who failed most of the class when we attempted AC theory, and then walked beaming into our introduction to Quantum Mechanics to tell us there was no such thing as an electron.
+I remember one lecturer with this crazy beard and the sort of kortbroek (short pants) beloved by Eastern Cape sheep farmers, who failed most of the class when we attempted AC theory, and then walked beaming into our introduction to Quantum Mechanics to tell us there was no such thing as an electron.

 “An electron is just a probability density wavefront moving through space” he said, gleefully.
 “It’s a metaphor for a kind of reality we cannot directly perceive”.
 I was badly hungover and had just failed his AC theory course – which is all about how electrons flow through circuits! – so it took me some time to calm down and appreciate the gravity of his words.